thoughtspot/thoughtspot.github.io/_end-user/search/search-answers.md

    - **Grouped by** fields
    - **Filtered by** fields

-2. Notice that the right side of the interface also reports key data for the selected artifact: title, the Pinboard where it is found,  **Metrics**, **Filter by**, and **Group by**.
+2. Notice that the right side of the interface also reports key data for the selected artifact: title, the Pinboard where it is found,  **Metrics**, **Filtered by**, and **Grouped by**.
 For Pinboard results, the **Details** panel lists **Frequent Metrics** and **Frequent Groupings** for that Pinboard.
 You can determine if a Pinboard search result is useful for you based on the metrics and attributes used most often in that Pinboard.

 3. To see how the Answer appears as a chart, a table, or headline, click **Preview**, and notice the detail in the graph.